Art Ops logo

 4. Work Samples

-*All of the materials are available to download.
-If you prefer to complete the application in our online portal, you can access the portal by clicking here!
+*All of the materials were available to download.
+If you prefer to complete the application in our online portal, click here!

 Highland Park Arts & Cultural Council